sourcegraph-ce/terraform-provider-genymotion/README.md

 }
 ```

-If you use environnement variables, just add the provider :
+If you use environment variables, just add the provider:
 ```hcl
 provider "genymotion' {}
 ```